Request for Reclassification

 - Following notification of a position reclassification by Compensation and Organizational Effectiveness, complete the Reclassification Change Form PER-2 included in the reclassification report.
 The supervisor and manager, with appropriate budget approval, recommend a pay decision within the new pay range using best practices for compensation.
 Compensation resources for managers are available to assist in making objective, data-driven pay decisions.

-- Submit the completed PER-2 with employee, supervisor and departmental leadership signatures and attach a revised contract (for unclassified staff) to Human Capital Services for processing.
+- Submit the completed PER-2 with employee, supervisor and departmental leadership signatures and attach a new, initial contract (for unclassified staff) to Human Capital Services for processing.

-Requests for appeal of the final determination made by Compensation and Organizational Effectiveness must be directed to the Vice President for Human Capital Services within 45 days of final determination.
+Requests for appeal of the final determination made by Compensation and Organizational Effectiveness must include a formal communication and be directed to the Vice President for Human Capital Services within 14 calendar days of final determination.

 Frequently asked questions